Jzukas125/Obsidian-Notes/CyberSecruity/Bug Bounty/Hacker101.md

 	- Port numbers must match
 	- Domain names must be an exact match -- no wildcarding or subdomain walking SOP Loosening
-	It's possible for developers to loosen the grip that
+	It's possible for developers to loosen the grip that SOP has on their communications, by changing document.domain, posting messages between windows, and by using CORS.
+	All of these open up interesting avenues for attack.
+	Anyone can call postMessage into an Iframe -- how many pages validate messages properly?